 The picture below shows a classic rejection at a support/resistance level.
 At the time the candle was forming, it probably did look like a breakout and a continuation to the downside, but once the candle was complete, all premature sellers were trapped and price was trading significantly higher.
 Rejection bars usually have long wicks, penetrating a previous low or high.
 But engulfing candles can also happen at rejection patterns and are common.

 The screenshot below shows a rejection at a double bottom.
 Price spiked into it and then immediately reversed and moved higher.
 Many traders use previous swing points as a reference in their trading and violations and rejections, thus, work so well there.

 The FOMO trader who has missed the downtrend is eager to get into the downtrend and he believes that a break of a support is a good signal.
 He enters prematurely and is then caught in a rejection.
 If this happens to you, make sure to read one of my latest articles where I share a very important trading principles I use in all my trades: avoid FOMO and get into better trades.

 And, lastly, a Bollinger Band ® spike can also be a rejection pattern.
 Bollinger Bands ® measure trend strength and provide us with information of the likely corridor price is going to move in – a violation of the bands shows an extreme behavior.
 After a long trend,

 In the screenshot below, we can see that after a long trend, price makes a final attempt to move lower but the smart money unloads the shorts and then reverse price to the upside.
-In our pro area, we learn how to trade the spike as well since it’s a powerful pattern.

 Tip: I set the Bollinger Bands to 2.5 std deviations to only catch the absolute extremes and avoid a lot of false signals.
 Without going too much into detail, a 2.5 Std Dev means that 99% of all price moves will happen between the two bands.
 A spike is, thus, a rare and important signal.